markhupkens/EnergyTransitionModelling/README.md

 # EnergyTransitionModelling
-Exploring robust climate policies for the energy transition in the Dutch built environment sector.
-Created for my MSc thesis _'Robust Policies: An Exploratory Study on the Energy Transition of the Dutch Built Environment Sector'_ at TU Delft.
+Exploring robust climate policies for the energy transition in the Dutch built environment sector using Exploratory System Dynamics Modelling and Analysis in Python.
+Created for my MSc thesis
+_'Robust Policies: An Exploratory Study on the Energy Transition of the Dutch Built Environment Sector'_ at TU Delft.
 An electronic version of the thesis is available at http://repository.tudelft.nl/.